markstringer-dti/markstringer-dti.github.io/CHAPTER_ESCAPE.md

 long, and that something is so slow and has cost *how much* money?
 Suddenly the idea doesn't look so shiny and appealing.

-And what about the people who jumped out from behind trees and told you couldn't do things, or you shouldn't be doing them that way?
+Why?
+Another reason that people don't want to let software be free are the "tree people".
+The people who jump out from behind trees and tell you that things can't be done.
 Nobody wants to see them.
-Nobody wants to deal with whatever extra requirements they place on your project.
-Especially the people who got funding for the idea.
+Nobody wants to deal with whatever extra requirements and regulations they place on your project.
+The people who came up with the original idea don't want this.
+The team who are doing the development don't want this.

 Moving towards working software does a whole lot of things that in general people want to avoid.
 It throws up a lot of technical problems